To open the Export Settings dialog, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

 You can edit an existing custom preservation rule by choosing it from the Preservation Rules menu and clicking Edit.

-Two kinds of source XMP metadata are handled separately from the source XMP metadata controlled by the preservation rules: sequence markers and the XMP metadata that is created by the speech analysis features in Adobe Premiere Pro and Soundbooth.
+Two kinds of source XMP metadata are handled separately from the source XMP metadata controlled by the preservation rules: sequence markers and the XMP metadata that is created by the speech analysis features in Adobe Premiere Pro.
 To include the speech XMP metadata and sequence markers, select Export Master Speech Track And Sequence Markers.

 An export template specifies what XMP metadata will be written to the output file.
 For example, you can create an export template that includes various XMP metadata from the source files as well as adding your contact information and rights-management information to each output file.